Monarch House in Summit Village (719) 255-4042

 ENG, room 199

 National Student Exchange Program (NSE)

 Columbine Hall, room 1007 and 1020

 The National Student Exchange (NSE) is an undergraduate exchange program within the United States, Canada, U.S. Virgin Islands, Guam, and Puerto Rico.
 Instead of crossing oceans, NSE students cross state, regional, provincial, and cultural borders.
-Currently there are over 250 colleges and universities participating with UCCS in this exchange program.
+Currently there are over 200 colleges and universities participating with UCCS in this exchange program.
 Students may exchange for one semester or an entire year and are eligible to pay UCCS tuition.
 Participating in NSE can be exhilarating, culturally enriching, and one of the most significant experiences of an undergraduate education.
 Eligible students must have a 2.5 GPA to apply to NSE and maintain a 2.5 minimum on exchange.
 Placement requests are approved in March for the upcoming academic year.
-Visit the campus NSE website at www.nse.org or at www.uccs.edu/nse for information on all participating schools and locations.
+Please visit the campus NSE website at www.nse.org or at www.uccs.edu/nse for information on all participating schools and locations.
 Contact Heidi Wardell at email@example.com for application information.